Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Burgess Hill

-CK Group are recruiting for a Warehouse Operative, to join a diagnostics company at their site in Goddards Green, near Burgess Hill, West Sussex, on a contract basis for 6 months.
+CK Group are recruiting for Distribution Centre Operatives to join a company in the pharmaceutical industry on a contract basis for a 6 months.

 The correct and efficient Goods Receipt of stock and its subsequent storage in the correct temperature-controlled areas (room temperature; chill and frozen).